Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 What to Check to Avoid Becoming the Victim of a Rug Pull

 What about the projects that have audited their code but dump tokens in a cash grab?
-Researching the project's background can save you a lot of grief in this department.
+Researching the project's background can save users a lot of grief in this department.

-Find out as much as possible about the project's team, and read the project's white paper, especially the tokenomics.
-If something about the project's vision doesn't make sense, it's probably not built to succeed, and if the tokenomics show that a disproportionate amount of tokens are allocated to the team, then this is a bad sign.
+Find out as much as possible about the project's core contributors, and read the project's white paper, especially the tokenomics.
+If something about the project's vision doesn't make sense, it's probably not built to succeed, and if the tokenomics show that a disproportionate amount of tokens are private allocations, then this is a bad sign.

-Public teams that have been doxxed are much less likely to rug pull than anonymous teams.
-If you can, try and find out as much as possible about the team behind a DeFi project, and join the project's social media channels to get an inside look at what's going on and who is involved.
+Protocols with contributors that have been doxxed are much less likely to rug pull than anonymous teams.
+If you can, try and find out as much as possible about the community behind a DeFi project, and join the project's social media channels to get an inside look at what's going on and who is involved.

-There have been instances where DeFi projects that started off with good intentions "hit the eject button" and sold all of their tokens for a quick profit, but this is exceedingly rare.
-The team's reputation has been so tarnished that they can only work anonymously in the future.
+There have been instances where DeFi projects that started off with good intentions "hit the eject button" and dumped all of their tokens for a quick profit, but this is exceedingly rare.
+Reputations can be tarnished so badly that these offenders can only build anonymously in the future (and many do).

 Do Your Due Diligence Thoroughly and Grow with DeFi

-The DeFi ecosystem is improving year over year.
-It can be said that the users who do their DD and participate with caution can reap the benefits of this growth, despite some growing pains.
+The DeFi ecosystem has seen a lot of growth since it first started.
+It can be said that the users who do their DD and participate with caution can join this growth trajectory, despite some of DeFi's growing pains.

-If you're using a hardware wallet and taking other pains to ensure your funds remain safe while you participate in DeFi, the next step is to make sure the protocols you deploy these funds with are taking security measures as well.
+For any user plugging in a hardware wallet and taking other pains to ensure their funds remain safe while they participate in DeFi, the next step is to make sure protocols are taking security measures as well.

 Keep in Touch